Climate Action

 Encourage Yale’s external investment managers to consider the risks and opportunities associated with climate change in their investment processes with respect to Yale’s portfolio.

-Following the adoption of the Fossil Fuel Investment Principles by the Yale Board of Trustees in April 2021, the Advisory Committee on Investor Responsibility continues to work on the implementation of the five Principles to Yale’s endowment.
-To date, dozens of oil and gas producers and all coal producers have been deemed ineligible for investment under the Principles.
+Following the adoption of the Fossil Fuel Investment Principles by the Yale Board of Trustees in 2021, the Advisory Committee on Investor Responsibility continues to work on the implementation of the five principles to Yale’s endowment.
+In addition, the Investments Office has an internal climate opportunities team that has been making sizable commitments to climate strategies across Yale’s various asset class portfolios.